Key sources of real estate law include:

-Under Greek law, the transfer of real estate is subject to a transfer tax at a rate of 3.09%, calculated based upon the value of land, taking into consideration the highest value between the fair market value and the objective tax value.
+Under Greek law, the transfer of real estate is subject to a transfer tax at a rate of 3.09%, calculated based upon the value of land, taking under consideration the highest value between the fair market value and the objective tax value.

 The transfer tax is paid just before the buyer signing the notarial title deed, which is then provided with the tax declaration.

 However, for certain categories of natural persons, the law provides a tax exemption, under the condition that the property will be strictly used as a first residence.